International HTA Database - User Guide

 • This will limit your search to organizations that publish records. [source]

-You may search the International HTA Database using Boolean search operators as well as parentheses and quotation marks to narrow your searches:
+You may search the International HTA Database using Boolean search operators (AND, OR, and NOT) as well as parentheses, quotation marks, truncation, and proximity (or adjacency) searching:

 • AND